ballerina-platform/module-ballerina-soap/src/soap/Module.md

 }
 ```

-You can run this example using the following steps:
+Follow the steps below to run this example.

-1. Save the example in a Ballerina file (e.g., `soapExample.bal`)
+1. Save the example in a Ballerina file (e.g., `soapExample.bal`).
-2. Run the file using the command `ballerina run soapExample.bal`
+2. Execute the `ballerina run soapExample.bal` command to run the file.
-3. You will get a response similar to the following
+You will get a response similar to the following.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>